 Does Staff recommend approval to Commissions?

-Village Staff does not make recommendations to the Plan Commission, Zoning Board of Appeals, or Appearance Commission regarding approval or denial of your proposal, but acts as a source of information and guidance for interested parties throughout the process.
+Village staff do not make recommendations to the New Development or Development Adjustments Commission regarding approval or denial of your proposal, but act as a source of information and guidance for interested parties throughout the process.